HassanElCoder/leetcodecpp/README.md

 # leetcode C++
 This repository include questions from leetcode in C++ which I solved.
 The questions are organized into folder containing related questions.
-Each folder contains Readme file which includes the questions and folders which contain a single cpp file with my solution to this question.
+Each folder contains **README** file which includes the questions and a **solution** folder which contain a the cpp solutions for these questions.